boskiv/go-open-registry/Readme.md

 ### Test with local storage

 * `docker-compose up -d -f compose/local.yaml`
-* `open http://localhost:3000` for Gitea and create an account and repository.
+* `open http://localhost:3000` for Gogs and create an account and repository.
 * put config.json file to the repository
 * `use http://localhost:8000` to Configure cargo